- Last Updated Date:

 Laws & Culture

-Penalties for use or possession of illegal drugs in Panama are very strict.
-Offenders can expect long jail sentences and heavy fines.
+Penalties for use, possession or trafficking of illegal drugs in Panama are very strict.
+Offenders can expect heavy fines and/or long jail sentences in difficult prison conditions.

 Panamanian law requires all individuals to carry official identification documents at all times.
 Failure to produce identification upon request may result in travellers being taken to jail and charged a fine.